How to Start a Business in 15 Steps

 05. Write up a business plan

 Another essential step when starting a business is to come up with an organized plan.
 At its core, a business plan is a document that serves as a roadmap for how to structure, operate and manage your new venture.
-It also helps attract potential partners, investors and banks.
+It also helps attract potential partners, investors and banks and lets you break down the cost to start a business.
 Using a business plan template is an effective way to organize and streamline your ideas on paper.
 Here are some essential components to include:

 Executive summary: This is a high-level view of your business proposal or concept.
 If you were to give a professional elevator pitch (explaining your business in about a minute) you’d be reciting this bit aloud.

-Mission statement: This is a brief description of your company’s purpose, including its core values and goals.
+Mission statement: This is a brief description of your company’s purpose, including its core values, goals and guarantee to clients to provide quality business overall.
 It’s important to note that an effective mission statement should differentiate your company from your competitors.
 Just take a look at these famous mission statement examples in which the potency of each one is due to its ability to stand out against the rest.

 Industry analysis: This section consists of research about your industry, such as small business trends and growth.
 When writing this section, think about how large your industry is and how it’s expected to evolve.
 You should also consider who your competitors are, and make note of their strengths and weaknesses.